-- To learn the behaviour and design of structural steel components. - To study and analyse beams for stability, strength and drift. - To study and analyse columns for stability and strength. - To study and design steel structures/ components by different design processes. - To study and design welded and bolted connections.
+- Learn the behaviour and design of structural steel components. - Study and analyse beams for stability, strength and drift. - Study and analyse columns for stability and strength. - Study and design steel structures/ components by different design processes. - Study and design welded and bolted connections.